kanamekojima/STR-realigner/README.md

 - v0.1.01
- - New options for skipping the realignment for reads satisfying some conditions were added.
+ - New options for realignment skipping on reads satisfying some conditions were added.

 ## CONTACT